Cocos Keeling Island, Australia

 Cocos Keeling Island is fast emerging as Australia’s most exciting fly fishing destination

-Expect to find the bonefish average size fish in the 4 – 6 lbs class and don’t be surprised to see fish much bigger than that.
-Cocos Island offers a very real chance of encountering a monster bonefish.
-The fishery also offer three main species of trevally for the fly fisher.
+Expect to find bonefish averaging four to six pounds, with plenty much bigger than this, and a good chance to encounter a real monster.
+The fishery also offers three main species of trevally.
 Up in the skinny water small golden trevally haunt the same grounds as bonefish.
-Out on the reefy edges bluefin trevally are common and can often be seen from a distance as their electric blue glow in the sunlight.
+Out on the reefy edges, bluefin trevally are common and can often be seen from a distance as their electric blue glows in the sunlight.
 Finally, big giant trevally can turn up anywhere, anytime.
-If you want the chance the wrestle with one of these Island brutes, we suggest you bring the heavy gear along.
+If you want the chance the wrestle with one of these island brutes, we suggest you bring the heavy gear along.

 Permit also inhabit the lagoon in small schools and can occasionally be seen alongside bonefish whilst grazing over the grassy flats.
-Numbers of permit are not huge but strong enough to provide a very real chance at an encounter.
-You’ll never know what you will encounter on an unspoilt tropical paradise.
+Numbers of permit are not huge, but are strong enough to provide a very real chance of an encounter.
 Anything is possible, so be ready for some surprises.

 Accommodation in a stunning colonial house

 Accommodation for fisherman is on Home Island at the stunning Oceania House, one of the most important heritage buildings in the Indian Ocean territories.
-Built in 1887, to be the ancestral home of the Clunies-Ross family this magnificent house is located within the surrounds of a 12 acre botanical garden, only meters from the edge of the lagoon and a short walk from the Cocos-Malay Kampgong.
+Built in 1887, as the ancestral home of the Clunies-Ross family, this magnificent house is located within the surrounds of a 12 acre botanical garden, only metres from the edge of the lagoon and a short walk from the Cocos-Malay Kampgong.

 Getting to Cocos Keeling Island

-Situated 2,750 km northwest of Perth, Western Australia, the Cocos Keeling Islands are a group of coral islands that form two atolls.
+Situated 2,750km northwest of Perth, the Cocos Keeling Islands are a group of coral islands that form two atolls.
 Only two of the 27 islands are inhabited – the rest are waiting for you to explore them.

-There are regular flights on Virgin Australia from Perth, although the return leg stops at Christmas Island (Indian Ocean) on the return.
+There are two flights a week on Virgin Australia from Perth, although the return leg stops at Christmas Island (Indian Ocean).